Change of Measure for Bayesian Field Inversion with Hierarchical Hyperparameters Sampling: Introduction

 The aim of this paper is to introduce a new method to alleviate the difficulties of the \gls{coc} method by transferring the $\bq$-dependency to the prior distribution of the field coordinates.
 In this approach, called \gls{com}, the coordinates of the field follow a Gaussian distribution whose covariance matrix depends smoothly on the hyperparameters and does not require to decompose the $\bq$-dependent autocovariance function at each \gls{mcmc} step.
 Another advantage of our formulation is that the posterior distribution only depends on $\bq$ through the prior distribution.
 To accelerate the \gls{mcmc} sampling, we rely on \gls{pc} surrogate models~\cite{wiener1938a,ghanem1991a,xiu2002} for both model predictions and \gls{com} derived quantities.

 The paper is structured as follows.
 Section~\ref{sec:bayes-inference} presents the Bayesian framework and the field parametrization.
 Section~\ref{sec:com} focuses on the derivation of the coordinates distribution in the \gls{com} method, especially its covariance matrix expression and the associated sampling procedure.
 Section~\ref{sec:acceleration} describes the \gls{pc} surrogate model used to replace the forward model, as well as the \gls{com} derived quantities.
 The \gls{com} method is compared with the \gls{coc} method on a transient diffusion case in Section~\ref{sec:transdiff} and applied to a traveltime seismic tomography problem in Section~\ref{sec:tomo}.
+Section~\ref{sec:groundwater} deals with the inference of a $2$D anisotropic random field in a groundwater flow application.
 Conclusions and perspectives are drawn in Section~\ref{sec:ccl}.